Acme United (NYSE:ACU) Coverage Initiated at StockNews.com

-StockNews.com began coverage on shares of Acme United (NYSE:ACU – Get Rating) in a report released on Monday.
-The firm set a “hold” rating on the stock.
+StockNews.com assumed coverage on shares of Acme United (NYSE:ACU – Get Rating) in a research note issued to investors on Monday.
+The brokerage set a “hold” rating on the stock.

 - Get a free copy of the StockNews.com research report on Acme United (ACU)